Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 The award carried extra weight for the Blue Jays franchise.
 Toronto had joined the American League as an expansion team in 1977, and a decade later the club had its first MVP.
 The franchise was growing up.
 Within five years, the Blue Jays would win consecutive World Series titles in 1992 and 1993, establishing themselves as one of the dominant clubs of the early 1990s.

-Bell's 1987 season was the peak of a career that produced three consecutive All-Star selections from 1987 to 1989.
+Bell's 1987 season was the peak of a career that produced three All-Star selections in 1987, 1990, and 1991.
 He drove in more than 100 runs four times and remained one of the most feared right-handed hitters in the league through the end of the decade.
 The MVP vote announced on this November afternoon was the moment the Blue Jays' identity shifted from expansion club to legitimate contender.